 When it comes to cloud services, many organizations seem to forget their basic rules and responsibilities surrounding security.
-Some tend to think because Microsoft hosts Office 365, for example, that Microsoft will handle security for them.
+Some tend to think because Microsoft hosts Office 365, for example, that Microsoft will handle Office 365 security for them as well.
 Unfortunately, they couldn’t be more wrong.

 Microsoft will protect your data from those who attempt to gain access to its systems, as well as offer protection from data loss due to an outage or failure of their infrastructure.
 However, if your credentials were to become compromised, you’re on your own as far as Microsoft is concerned.
 During the on-premises era, we were much more risk-conscious, and most companies had robust security policies in place.
 But now that data has become accessible from all over the world, it is crucial to be aware of the increase in risk and implement additional security measures to cover it.

 In this article, we will share how you can improve your Office 365 security without breaking the bank.
 If you have a full license of Office 365, these next five tips will be available for you to implement in your system today.
 If you are only paying for a subset of the services, like Exchange Online, your options will unfortunately be limited.

 Five Office 365 Security Improvements You Can Make Right Now:

 Most people are not good with passwords – period.

 Fortunately, Office 365 enables multi-factor authentication as a part of your Azure Active Directory services.
 Users can define their preference of multi-factor authentication options: they can use the multi-factor authentication app, receive a phone call, or authenticate by text message.
 Since your authentication process is a combination of something you know (username and password combination) and something you have (your phone), the risk of a malicious authentication getting through is slim.

 For more information on multi-factor authentication in Office 365, check out this documentation.